noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 11/4/2021 18:15 high aristocracy from Spain, very high, speak to worker class friends that I've here saying that I'm a bad person and a stalker.
 This is because I've explained what aristocracy do in this slavery network.
 They use them as slaves to obtain MRI remote images of them brains and they use them as human cameras.
 To control the environment.

-- 11/4/2021 A guy that work for Francesca just say to me that he will beat me because behind this there is something related with the church.
+- 11/4/2021 A guy that work for **Francesca** just say to me that he will beat me because behind this there is something related with the church.

+- 11/4/2021 **Francesca** continuously stalk to me, threat me about death, sexual harass me, and speak about kidnap.
+It's incredible her surname is claimed to be important in Italy.
+She is a terrorist, a drug dealer and a slavery market involved person. **Please help United Nation.**

 ![](http://telecomlobby.com/Images/90KHz_during_stalking.webp)